shanishalel/Image_processing_1/README.md

 * on_trackbar - function that do nothing
 * gammaDisplay - GUI for gamma correction (by tracking bar that is from 0 to 10)

 ### Tests:
 I add 2 photos test1 and test2 that are my tests photos.
-I write the code for my tests in the main and put it under comment so it will not bother.
-I choose that the first one because she isn't black and white, and the second one I choose cause she has alot of colors.
+I write the code for my tests in the main and put it under comment so it will not bother. test1 is picture of mona liza I choose it because I want to see if we can change the picture so we will get picture that is more sharpen that the original paint . test2 is picture of lion that is created from alot of paint and I want to see how the quantizition of this picture will look like.